Skip to Main Content

 Please note: The Publications Fund administered by the USask OVPR is now discontinued.
 There is currently no centrally administered fund at USask to pay OA author fees, but some individual colleges or schools may administer their own funds.
 Check with your unit.

-Open Access Author Fee Discounts or Waivers by Publisher or Journal
+Open Access Publishing Fee Discounts

 The University Library...